The Oriental Leyte: History

 Another hotel used to stand at the site of The Oriental Leyte.
 This hotel was the MacArthur Park Beach Resort which was built in 1983 by then First Lady Imelda Marcos.
 The hotel was sequestered by the Philippine national government after the People Power Revolution in 1986 and was transferred to the Leyte local government in 2009.

 The Leyte government leased the associated property of the MacArthur hotel to the LKY Resorts and Hotel under a 25-year build, operate and transfer lease agreement in the same year.

 The MacArthur Park Hotel's building was demolished to make way for a new hotel building.
 The Oriental Leyte first opened in 2012 The hotel building sustained heavy damage from Typhoon Haiyan, locally known as Super Typhoon Yolanda, in November 2013 forcing a ceasure of operations.
 Repair works on the hotel's facilities costed at least and The Oriental Leyte was reopened in 2016.

 In January 2020, the Department of Tourism (DOT) gave the hotel a four-star rating under its National Accommodation Standards for hotels.
 The Oriental Leyte became the first hotel in the Eastern Visayas region to be given star accreditation by the tourism government department.
 However the hotel experienced a decline in bookings due to the COVID-19 pandemic which worsened in the same year.
 The hotel would eventually close on April 6, 2024.
+The new replacement, The Tropics at MacArthur Park, would later open partially in October, and then a soft opening in December that year.
+The new hotel is still operating as of September 2026.